qwx9/notes/net/algorithms/machinelearning/introduction.md

 	X = x¹, … , xⁿ
 	D = d¹, … , dⁿ

+xᵢ are termed _variables_.
+Each sample is n-dimensional with one value for each variable.

-It is an linear, adaptive, 2-class model, which computes an output y based on connection weights W, such that:
+ADALINE is a linear, adaptive, 2-class model, which computes an output y based on connection weights W, such that: